martinaalvera/Documentation/admin_documentation/indigo_paas_deploy/galaxy_latest.rst

 The OS image has to be available in the Tenant.
 Laniakea has been tested using `CentOS 7 <https://cloud.centos.org/centos/7/images/CentOS-7-x86_64-GenericCloud-1907.qcow2>`_.

 CMDB configuration
 ------------------

-The image details must be uploaded on CMDB (see section :doc:`cmdb`):
+The image details must be uploaded on CMDB (see section :doc:`cmdb`).
+The json file needs the following details:

 - ``image_id``: is the ID of the image on the cloud platform, e.g. Openstack.